readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Our worldview
 -------------

-What we're trying to do is to do advertising properly.
+What we're trying to do is to do advertising properly:
-We:

 * We don't track users
 * We don't sell your data